k78ma/quartz/content/3A/MTE 321/Maximum Shear Stress Theory.md

   - Tresca theory
   - Guest theory
 ---
 Maximum-shear-stress theory predicts that yielding begins whenever the maximum shear stress in any element equals or exceeds the maximum shear stress in a tension-test specimen of the same material when that specimen begins to yield.
+Also known as **Tresca stress**.

 In general, MSS is a conservative predictor of failure; the predicted yield strength in shear is about 15% lower than actuality.